vu-rdm-tech/site_copy/getting-started/yoda-disk-windowsnative.md

 This page explains how to connect to the Yoda Network Disk from a Windows PC using the native WebDAV client.

-For most users, [YodaDrive](yoda-disk-yodadrive.md) is a better alternative.
+For most users, [CyberDuck](yoda-disk-cyberduck.md) is a better alternative.
 However, the Yoda team recommends using the native WebDAV client in the following circumstances:
-- If you need to be able to connect to multiple Yoda environments simultaneously.
-- If you can't install YodaDrive, for example if the security settings of your laptop prevent you from installing any new applications.
+- If you can't install CyberDuck, for example if the security settings of your laptop prevent you from installing any new applications.
-- YodaDrive is intended for use with Windows 10.
-If you use Windows 7 and are unable to upgrade, you can still use the native WebDAV client to connect to the Yoda Network Disk as a temporary workaround.

 If you have already configured a mapped network drive and want to update your password, please consult the [instructions for updating your password](yoda-disk-windowsnative-update-passwd.md).